GoogleContainerTools/distroless/README.md

 ### Bazel

-For full documentation on how to use bazel to generate Docker images, see the [bazelbuild/rules_docker](http://github.com/bazelbuild/rules_docker) repository.
+For full documentation on how to use bazel to generate Container images, see the [bazel-contrib/rules_oci](https://github.com/bazel-contrib/rules_oci) repository.

+For documentation and example on how to use the go-based debian package manager (current) to generate bazel config, see [./debian_package_manager](./debian_package_manager)
-For documentation and examples on how to use the bazel package manager rules, see [./package_manager](./package_manager)
+For documentation and examples on how to use the bazel package manager rules (not used in this repo), see [./package_manager](./package_manager)

 Examples can be found in this repository in the [examples](examples/) directory.